AleksandrRogov/DynamicsWebApi/.github/README.md

 impersonateAAD | `string` | Impersonates a user based on their Azure Active Directory (AAD) object id by passing that value along with the header "CallerObjectId".
 A String should represent a GUID value.
 [More Info](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/webapi/impersonate-another-user-web-api) includeAnnotations | `string` | Defaults Prefer header with value "odata.include-annotations=" and the specified annotation.
 Annotations provide additional information about lookups, options sets and other complex attribute types. maxPageSize | `number` | Defaults the odata.maxpagesize preference.
-Use to set the number of entities returned in the response. onTokenRefresh | `Function` | A callback function that triggered when DynamicsWebApi requests a new OAuth token.
+Use to set the number of entities returned in the response. onTokenRefresh | `Function` | A callback function that is triggered when DynamicsWebApi requests a new OAuth token.
 (At this moment it is done before each call to Dynamics 365, as [recommended by Microsoft](https://msdn.microsoft.com/en-ca/library/gg327838.aspx#Anchor_2)). organizationUrl | `string` | Dynamics 365 Web Api organization URL.
 It is required when used in Node.js application (outside web resource).
-Example: "https://myorg.api.crm.dynamics.com/". proxy | `Object` | Proxy configuration object.
+Example: "https://myorg.api.crm.dynamics.com/". propagateErrors | `boolean` | `v2.5.0+` When true, the library does not catch request errors in convenience wrappers and lets errors propagate to a caller.
+It is used for disabling legacy error handling in `update`, `upsert` and `deleteRecord` operations. **Note!** This option is temporary and will be removed in the next major version.
+[More info](https://github.com/AleksandrRogov/DynamicsWebApi/issues/203) proxy | `Object` | Proxy configuration object.
 [More Info](#using-proxy) returnRepresentation | `boolean` | Defaults Prefer header with value "return=representation".
 Use this property to return just created or updated entity in a single request. searchApi | `ApiConfig` | Configuration object for Dataverse Search API.
 The name is based on the url path `search`.